 Wildlife collisions are a concern throughout the county.
-Figure 1 indicates collision points on US 395 that have been recorded by law enforcement agencies and Caltrans District 9, and Figures 2 and 3 indicate animal mortality by density.
+Figure 2 indicates collision points on US 395 that have been recorded by law enforcement agencies and Caltrans District 9, and indicates animal mortality by density.
 There is a perception of high collision rates in North County, and clear evidence of high collision rates in South County between SR 203 and Crowley Lake Drive.
 There is interest in projects to reduce these collisions and animal mortality rates.